darneii/darneii.github.io/essays/JavaScriptReflection1.md

 ## Looking Forward
 I can't fully call myself a pro when it comes to JavaScript, and neither can I call myself a newbie.
 I can say, however, that I'm someone who is willing to put in time and effort into learning new material.
 I did find some of the material to be stressful, but I enjoyed learning about them.
-I like how the class is going so far, and I hope to get as much as I can out of it.
+I like how ICS 314 is going so far, and I hope to get as much as I can out of it.